kayelaxamana010/kayelaxamana010/README.md

-# Hi 👋!
-My name is Katherine and I'm an IT Professional
+# Hi! 👋 My name is Katherine, and I'm an IT Professional

 <div align="left">

 ## 💼 About Me

-I'm an **IT Professional**, **DevOps Engineer** and **Automation Specialist** specializing in automation, cloud infrastructure, and AI integration.
+I'm an **IT Professional**, **DevOps Engineer**, and **Automation Specialist** specializing in automation, cloud infrastructure, and AI integration.
 I build intelligent, functional, and intuitive solutions that deliver results.

 🌐 **Portfolio:** [kslportfolio-id010.vercel.app](https://kslportfolio-id010.vercel.app/)
 💼 **LinkedIn:** [katherine-laxamana](https://www.linkedin.com/in/katherine-laxamana/)